Germany plans Christmas curbs as COVID-19 deaths hit record

 The state chiefs will also discuss whether to split school classes into smaller units and teach them at varying times, as well as a possible earlier start of Christmas school holidays.

-The government plans to extend financial aid for firms hit by the restrictions, which, according to sources, could add up to 20 billion euros ($23.81 billion) in December to an estimated 10-15 billion euros bill in November.
+The government plans to extend financial aid for firms hit by the restrictions, which.

-Conservative parliamentary group leader Ralph Brinkhaus urged the federal states to take over part of the costs for the coronavirus measures.
-“It is now time for the states to take on financial responsibility,” he told the RTL/ntv broadcaster.
+Around 27% of 13,000 companies surveyed by the Chamber of Industry and Commerce have said they are struggling with liquidity bottlenecks.
+One in 11 firms sees itself threatened by insolvency.

 Our Standards: The Thomson Reuters Trust Principles.